List of The Hitchhiker's Guide to the Galaxy characters: Trillian

 Trillian (Tricia McMillan) is a mathematician and astrophysicist whom Arthur Dent attempted to talk to at a party in Islington.
+Zaphod Beeblebrox gate-crashed said party and Trillian left the planet along with him.
 She and Arthur next meet six months later on the spaceship Heart of Gold, shortly after the Earth had been destroyed to make way for a hyperspace bypass.

 Slartibartfast

 Slartibartfast is a Magrathean, and a designer of planets.
 His favourite part of the job is creating coastlines, the most notable of which are the fjords found on the coast of Norway on planet Earth, for which he won an award.
 When Earth Mk.
 II is being made, Slartibartfast is assigned to the continent of Africa.
 He is unhappy about this because he has begun "doing it with fjords again" (arguing that they give a continent a lovely baroque feel), but has been told by his superiors that they are "not equatorial enough".
 In relation to this, he expresses the view that he would "far rather be happy than right any day."
+By the third novel, he has joined the Campaign for Real Time and convinces the main characters to join him to attempting to save the Galaxy from murderous robots.